mulagapa/fibonacci-project/README.md

     dependencies.

     1. Make sure the system has docker installed.
-    2. By running 'docker-compose up' command it will run the application on the localhost.
+    2. Build the docker file by moving into the filepath and run the command 'docker build -t flask-test .'

-    If the docker command is not working by running the flask application the applicatio will still run.
+    3. By running 'docker-compose up' command it will run the application on the localhost.

 **Project Explanation**
     The project is a way of displaying the first n fibonacci numbers.